Shift in mobile

 If we look at the design paradigm of Windows 8 we can see that Microsoft is pushing for a single device.
 A devices that can be extended using peripherals to augment the needs of the user.
 The problem with the Microsoft Surface is that it fails to bridge the gap between the mobile and desktop experience.
 It encompasses the failings of both a laptop and desktop, without functioning well at either.

-On the other hand, when compared to the Ubuntu Edge, the Edge offers the capabilities of a phone while being able to provide a desktop experience when docked.
-From a software perspective, you can dual boot between Ubuntu and Android depending on which system you need access to at the time.
-The Ubuntu OS main lacking feature is the fluidity of the layout for the mobile viewport, my perception is that Microsoft with eventually try to combine Windows Mobile and OS to create a singular experience thereby reducing the complexity of maintaining separate codebases.
+When compared to the Ubuntu Edge, the Edge offers the capabilities of a phone while being able to provide a desktop experience when docked.
+You can dual boot between Ubuntu and Android depending on which system you need access to at the time.
+The main lacking feature of Ubuntu OS is the fluidity of the layout for the mobile viewport, my perception is that Microsoft with eventually combine Windows Mobile and Windows OS to create a single cohesive experience.

-We need to do a better job of understanding our users and not strive for feature parity on mobile.
+While the desktop and mobile experience might be converging the use cases for users remain separate.
+Users on mobile devices have different expectations and we should not try to recreate desktop experiences on mobile but instead optimize for the each platform independently.
+We need to do a better job of understanding mobile use cases and not strive for feature parity.
 If the majority of mobile users only use a few key features then put those front and center.

-I would expect to see Apple follow suit and provide some convergence between iOS and OSX in the coming years.
-Although, I do not expect them to copy Microsoft’s lead on some of the key features of the Surface, notably the pen and keyboard.
+I would expect Apple to follow suit and provide some convergence between iOS and OSX in the coming years.
+I do not expect them to copy Microsoft’s lead on the peripherals of the Surface, notably the pen and keyboard.